-The mass market sector is undergoing a major transformation directly linked to digital and social shifts in the world.
-The stakeholders of the industry are all looking for offers that will make the difference and digital media is at the core of these new changes.
-In order to reach the right target with the right message at the right time, it is essential to know your consumers and meet their ever-changing expectations.
-In addition, the new products, technology and innovations that are emerging today, are altering the business models of mass distribution.
+The mass-market sector is undergoing a major transformation directly linked to digital and social shifts in the world.
+The stakeholders of the industry are all looking for offers that will make a difference and digital media is at the core of these new changes.
+To reach the right target with the right message at the right time, it is essential to know your consumers and meet their ever-changing expectations.
+In addition, the new products, technology, and innovations that are emerging today are altering the business models of mass distribution.
 Read on to find out what the biggest digital trends are and how they are impacting mass consumption.

 The digital innovations that are bringing the mass market and consumer goods sector into a new include:

-Robotics at the service of shelf management: Global supermarket brands such as Géant Casino de Pessac and Auchan in Portugal, are testing the effiency of robots that enable retailers to delegate more repetitive tasks so as to relieve staff and increase profitability.
+Robotics at the service of shelf management: Global supermarket brands such as Géant Casino de Pessac and Auchan in Portugal, are testing the efficiency of robots that enable retailers to delegate more repetitive tasks to relieve staff and increase profitability.
 These robots are used to scan shelves, detect stock shortages, check price-product consistency and even help unloading trucks.

 Artificial intelligence for customer care: AI enables companies to make precise recommendations to consumers based on their purchase history, to make sales forecasts, to manage stocks, and to identify conversations on their customers’ social networks to offer services and products that meet their needs.

 “Intelligent” shopping carts: These are equipped with a touch screen, a camera, and a barcode reader.
 They act as automatic cash registers.
 To use them, you must first create an account on the store application.
 Monoprix for example have already started using them.
 Indeed, the company hopes to develop and expand its use of “intelligent” shopping carts in the coming months of 2021.